 It can display two inputs simultaneously for expanded productivity and offers excellent viewing angles that make it ideal for group use.
 Its ergonomics are also good enough for most people since the stand allows for height, tilt and swivel adjustments, and because it comes with VESA compatibility, users shouldn’t have any issues wall mounting it.
 Color reproduction is good enough for general use, and its impressive build quality will ensure it remains in great condition over an extended period.

-Like all monitors, including the finest 40-inch computer monitors, a 38-inch monitor is a device that connects directly to your computer or laptop so you can see what you’re doing while using your computer.
+Like all monitors, including the finest 40-inch computer monitors, a great 38″ monitor is a device that connects directly to your computer or laptop so you can see what you’re doing while using your computer.
 Monitors connect to your computer using a display cable like an HDMI or DisplayPort cable.
+However, if you don’t have an HDMI port or DisplayPort, you might want to find some of the best 38 inch monitors that have a VGA or DVI port.

 Computer monitors commonly use a variety of different display technology to reproduce the images and information coming from your computer.
 We’ll discuss these further in this guide, but most 38-inch monitors are either LCD or LED displays that use an IPS panel, much as you’ll find in our write-up of the Alienware 1900R.

 When it comes to core functionality and purpose, 38-inch monitors are no different than traditional monitors.
-They simply perform the function of displaying information from your computer so you can clearly see what you’re doing.
+They simply display information from your computer so you can clearly see what you’re doing.
+Now, there may be better options if you buy a high-end 38 inch gaming monitor, as these tend to have better specs for gamers.
+This can include built-in speakers, a nicer gaming display, and greater horizontal screen space.

 However, there are some stark differences between 38-inch monitors and most other displays.
 For starters, virtually all 38-inch monitors are considered ultrawide monitors.
 This means they offer a 21:9 ultrawide aspect ratio, which means you get a lot more width than a standard display.

 Another difference to note is the fact that most 38-inch monitors offer a curved screen.
-With more horizontal real estate, seeing everything on your display can be difficult.
-A curved monitor makes everything easier to see without turning your head.
+Seeing everything on your display can be difficult with more horizontal real estate.
+Curved panels make everything easier to see without turning your head like a flat screen.

 At the simplest level, a 38-inch monitor works by plugging into your computer via one of the display ports.
 Once the monitor is plugged in, your computer transfers data and visuals directly to the monitor through the display cable you plugged in.